TysonStanley/autoscore/README.md

 #> #   diff_response_pre <list>, diff_target <list>, diff_response <list>,
 #> #   count_target <int>, count_response <int>
 ```

+In each of these exapmles, it is clear that the human and “robot” agree
+the majority of the time.
+The times that they disagree, it is usually
+predictably a human error or a subjective judgement that the researcher
+will have to consider (for example by including alternate spellings of
+words; see `alternate_spell_rule`).

 Finally, the session information from the computer that ran this short
 tutorial.